 - 1. The administrator collects evidence about his/her practice and the evaluator collects evidence about administrator practice with a particular emphasis on the identified focus areas for development.
 Evaluators of administrators must conduct at least two school site observations for any administrator and should conduct at least four school site observations for administrators who are new to their district, school, the profession or who have received ratings of developing or below standard. - 2.
 The administrator and evaluator hold a Mid-Year Formative Conference with a focused discussion of progress toward proficiency in the focus areas identified as needing development. - 3.
 Near the end of the school year, the administrator reviews all information and data collected during the year and completes a summative self-assessment for review by the evaluator, identifying areas of strength and continued growth, as well as progress on the focus areas. - 4.
 The evaluator and the administrator meet to discuss all evidence collected to date.
-Following the conference, the evaluator uses the preponderance of evidence to assign a summative rating of exemplary, proficient, developing or below standard for each performance expectation.
+Following the conference, the evaluator uses the preponderance of evidence to assign a summative rating of exemplary, proficient, developing or below standard for each domain.
 Then the evaluator assigns a total practice rating based on the criteria in the chart below and generates a summary report of the evaluation before the end of the school year.

-Principals and Central Office Administrators:
+Principals:

-Exemplary Proficient Developing Below Standard Exemplary on Teaching and Learning + At least Proficient on Teaching and Learning + At least Developing on Teaching and Learning + Below Standard on Teaching and Learning or Exemplary on at least 2 other performance expectations + At least Proficient on at least 3 other performance expectations At least Developing on at least 3 other performance expectations Below Standard on at least 3 other performance expectations No rating below Proficient on any performance expectation No rating below Developing on any performance expectation
+Exemplary Proficient Developing Below Standard Exemplary on Instructional Leadership + At least Proficient on Instructional Leadership + At least Developing on Instructional Leadership + Below Standard on Instructional Leadership or Exemplary on at least 2 other Domains + At least Proficient on 2 other Domains + At least Developing on 2 other Domains Below Standard on the 3 other Domains No rating below Proficient on any Domain No rating below Developing on any Domain